MESH-Research/knowledge-commons-works/README.md

 2. Install the invenio-cli tool locally (`pip install invenio-cli`)
 3. Install the python packages required by Knowldge Commons Works locally by running `pipenv install` in the `knowledge-commons-works` folder.
    - NOTE: This assumes that you have already cloned the git repositories as described in step 1.
 If you have not, you will need to do so before running `pipenv install`.
-4. When you start up the docker compose project, add an additional project file to the command: - `docker-compose --file docker-compose.dev.yml --file docker-compose.dev.local.yml up -d`
+4. When you start up the docker compose project, add an additional project file to the command: - `docker-compose  --file docker-compose.dev.local.yml up -d`
 This will mount a variety of local package folders as bind mounts in your running containers.
 This will allow you to make changes to the python code in the cloned repositories and see those changes reflected in the running Knowledge Commons Works instance.
 <!-- Further optional steps to allow fully local development if desired: